navigating-the-darkweb/navigating-the-darkweb/docs/chapter6_what_can_be_found_on_the_darknet.rst

 .. figure:: images/image216.png
 	:width: 800
-	:alt: Zero-8 is a Zite (ZeroNet) where you can play many online games
+	:alt: Zero-8 is a Zite (ZeroNet) where you can play many games online
 	:class: with-border

-	Zero-8 is a Zite (ZeroNet) where you can play many online games.
+	Zero-8 is a Zite (ZeroNet) where you can play many games online.

 Paste Services
 **************